Skin Care Routine for Oily Skin—What Experts Recommend

 On a similar note, you also don’t want to overdo it on your acne-fighting products for the same reasons we’ve explained above.
 Dryness is the enemy of all skin types, including oily skin.

 When used in high doses, Salicylic Acid can have a drying effect that can lead to irritation and breakouts.
-For this exact reason, we added Salix Alba Bark Extract in our face wash, saving Salicylic Acid for our dermatologist-recommended Acne Cream.
+For this exact reason, we added Willow Bark Extract in our face wash, saving Salicylic Acid for our dermatologist-recommended Acne Cream.

 An Uncomplicated Skin Care Routine for Oily Skin